|Updated: 14.4.2015 - Next update: 31.12.2013|

-According to Statistics Finland's data on population changes, the number of births decreased clearly from the year before.
-In 2013, 58,134 children were born, which was 1,359 fewer than in the year before.
-The number of births has now decreased for the third year in succession.
+According to Statistics Finland's data on population changes, the number of births decreased from the year before but the drop was, however, smaller than in the previous year.
+In 2014, altogether 57,232 children were born, which was 902 fewer than in the year before.
+Last time the number of births was lower in 2003, when 56,630 children were born.
+The number of births has now decreased for the fourth year in succession.

-At the fertility rate prevailing in 2013, a woman would give birth to an average of 1.75 children, according to the 2012 fertility rate the number was 1.80.
-Since 1969, the birth rate has been below the threshold on population's renewal, which is approximately 2.1 children per woman.
+At the fertility rate prevailing in 2014, a woman gives birth to an average of 1.71 children, according to the 2013 fertility rate the number was 1.75 children.
+At the fertility rate prevailing in 2010, a woman would have given birth to an average of 1.87 children.
+Since 1969, the birth rate has been below the threshold on population's renewal, which is 2.1 children per woman.

 Statistics Finland / Births

 Description of indicator

 The total fertility rate refers to the estimated number of children

 the woman gives birth to, provided that the fertility rate of that year prevails

 during the whole reproductive period of that woman on condition that she will

 not die before the end of the said period.
 The total fertility rate is obtained by adding together fertility rates